pbowyer/journey-planner/README.md

 ## Contributing

 Issues and PRs are very welcome.
-In particular, more data stores, more flexible configuration options (config file) and the timetable feeds would be useful.

-If there is a way of automatically downloading the feed from the ATOC website that would be useful too.
+Alternate journey planning algorithms to calculate transfer patterns are welcome.

-The project is written in TypeScript.
+The project is written in PHP 7.0 but relies on MariaDB/MySQL to do a lot of the heavy lifting.

 ## License